AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 This valk is fucking awful.
 Honest truth.
 Her early game absolutely sucks, even as SS-rank, and loses against valks like Fischl and Eden in that regard.
 She only starts ramping up in strength after Benares, but even then, she still sucks a bit as she becomes mediocre at best.
 If anything, I would honestly recommend to play other valks instead of this shitty valk.
 She just really sucks, nothing more.

->   Boss to be chosen: Hephaestus OR Husk, then Aponia or Vill-V
+>   Boss to be chosen: Andrius, then Aponia or Vill-V

 !!! note
     You should consider Hephaestus' Overheat mechanic.
 You might not be able to kill him.
 If you're not confident in doing so, you can instead go with Husk, but he's more annoying due to SpA's lack of i-frames which makes her be reliant on manual dodging even more, as she already uses Kosma.